Kardashev's Conundrum: Statistical Falsification of Exponential Energy Growth, the Non-Observation of Type II Technosignatures, and the Kardashev-Sagan-Nakamoto Resolution: Introduction

 \section{Introduction}

-In a landmark 1964 paper, \citet{kar64} proposed a universal scale for classifying the technological advancement of civilisations based on their total rate of energy \emph{consumption}.
-On the Kardashev scale, a Type~I civilisation harnesses all energy available on its home planet --- at the time of writing, \citet{kar64} estimated Earth's total energy expenditure at $4 \times 10^{19}$\,erg\,s$^{-1}$ ($4 \times 10^{12}$\,W) --- a Type~II civilisation consumes the total energy output of its host star ($L_\odot \approx 3.828 \times 10^{26}$\,W), and a Type~III civilisation commands the energy output of its entire host galaxy. \citet{kar64} noted that the annual increase in human energy expenditure was projected at 3--4\% over the following 60 years \citep{Putnam1948} on the basis of statistical findings.
-However, adopting a conservative growth rate of $x = 1\%$ per year, \citet{kar64} calculated that human civilisation would reach Type~II status in approximately 3{,}200 years, and Type~III status in approximately 5{,}800 years.
-This conjecture has since informed the search for extraterrestrial intelligence \citep{gray2020} and broader discussions of civilisational sustainability.
+In a landmark 1964 paper, \citet{Kardashev1964} proposed a universal scale for classifying the technological advancement of civilisations by their total rate of energy consumption.
+A Type~I civilisation harnesses all the energy available on its home planet --- \citet{Kardashev1964} estimated Earth's total expenditure at the time at $4\times10^{12}$~W --- a Type~II civilisation consumes the entire energy output of its host star ($L_\odot \approx 3.828\times10^{26}$~W), and a Type~III civilisation commands the output of its host galaxy.
+Adopting a conservative growth rate of one percent per year, \citet{Kardashev1964} calculated that humanity would reach Type~II status in approximately $3{,}200$ years and Type~III in approximately $5{,}800$ years.